Salary by region

 GDPR has also helped to increase hiring into compliance roles as businesses look to restore their competitive advantage in the wake of the regulation’s introduction.
 Many of them are now looking to bring talent in-house to help keep processes and policies in check.

 To increase job offers or employability, professionals can make a specific effort to familiarise themselves with the latest systems and tools for compliance, KYC and AML.
 Employers are offering roles to compliance managers who can show an excellent working knowledge of key legislation and regulations like SMCR, GDPR and MiFID II.

 Although prospects for this role are good in general, professionals can increase their demand by opting for a compliance manager job in London, Bristol or Birmingham, where the demand is highest.

 Job opportunities can also be found in the temporary or contract positions—employers typically bring in more compliance roles to help with the implementation of new regulations or reporting standards.
 Compliance professionals with niche expertise can find good contract and interim opportunities as they guide businesses towards best practice compliance.

-For a professional who is new to the role of a Compliance Manager, the average starting salary is £78,000.
-Once more experience is gained, a mid-level salary of £48,000 can be expected.
-The top of the pay scale for a compliance manager is £72,000—a salary which is reserved for incredibly experienced professionals with deep knowledge.
+For a professional who is new to the role of a compliance manager, the average starting salary is £79,500.
+Once more experience is gained, a mid-level salary of £87,000 can be expected.
+The top of the pay scale for a compliance manager is £123,250—a salary which is reserved for incredibly experienced professionals with deep knowledge.